jasonsafir/vimeoEmbedder/README.md

 vimeoEmbedder.js
 ================
-Embed and extend the customization of the Vimeo player beyond its native abilities.
+Embed and extend the customization of the Vimeo player beyond its native abilities.<br>

-Version: 1.0 (August 10, 2013)
+Version: 1.0 (August 10, 2013)<br>
 Author: Jason Safir

 Overview